 The Nottingham trolleybus system opened on 10 April 1927, gradually replacing the city's tramway network.
 By UK standards it was a medium-sized system, with a total of 8 routes and a maximum fleet of 157 trolleybuses.
 It closed on 30 June 1966.

-Six of the former Nottingham system trolleybuses are preserved.
-Four of them are at the Trolleybus Museum at Sandtoft, Lincolnshire, England, and the other two are in a private collection elsewhere.
+Six Nottingham trolleybuses are preserved: four at the Trolleybus Museum at Sandtoft and the other two in a private collection.